giabb/BardBoard/README.md

 ### Add Song (Upload)

 Click **Add Song** next to the search bar to open the upload modal.
 You can drag multiple files, remove them before uploading, and choose a category (or create a new one).
 The upload overlay shows a progress bar and percentage while files are being sent.

-### Add Categories

-You can create categories in two ways:
-- Click **Add Category** next to the search bar and type the category name.
-- Drag a track and drop it into the **+ New Category** zone (shown while dragging), then type the new category name to create it and move the track in one step.

 ### Playlist Panel